 Secondhand Asbestos Exposure and Mesothelioma

-Family history still plays a role in the development of mesothelioma because between the 1930s and early 1980s, millions of workers unknowingly put their families at risk.
-The real culprit was the manufacturers of asbestos-based goods who hid the deadly truth about their products.
+Family history still plays a role in the development of mesothelioma.
+Between the 1930s and early 1980s, millions of workers unknowingly put their families at risk.

-If your parents or other family members worked with asbestos on a regular basis and later developed mesothelioma, you may also be at risk of developing the cancer later on.
+If your parents or other family members worked with asbestos on a regular basis and later developed mesothelioma, you may also be at risk of developing the cancer in the future.

 Secondhand Asbestos Exposure: A Case Study

-Julie Gundlach is an example of an individual who suffered from secondary asbestos exposure.
-Her father worked as a commercial electrician in St. Louis for 40 years, tracking asbestos fibers home with him on his clothes.
-What’s more, Julie’s father often did his laundry next to Julie’s play area as a child.
+When Julie Gundlach was growing up, her father worked as a commercial electrician in St. Louis, bringing asbestos fibers home on his clothes every day.
+He often did his laundry next to Julie’s play area as a child.

-Later, doctors found out that the mass in Julie’s abdomen was actually mesothelioma caused by asbestos exposure.
-Julie never worked around asbestos but was still at risk because of secondhand exposure.
-As of 2024, however, Julie has fought and survived mesothelioma for over 18 years.
+Years later, doctors found out that the mass in Julie’s abdomen was actually peritoneal mesothelioma caused by secondary asbestos exposure.
+Julie never worked around asbestos but was still at risk.
+As of 2025, however, Julie has fought and survived mesothelioma for over 19 years.

 Action Steps for Those at Risk of Inheriting Mesothelioma

-You should also tell your doctor if you have lived or worked around asbestos.
+You should also tell your doctor if you’ve ever lived or worked around asbestos.
 A doctor can better assess your risk and help you figure out if you may have had secondhand exposure.

-Inheriting mesothelioma is rare, but it is a possibility that everyone should be aware of.
-If you believe that you or a loved one is at risk, know that there is help available.
+Inheriting mesothelioma is rare, but a possibility that everyone should be aware of.
+If you believe that you or a loved one is at risk, there’s help available.

-Our team of Patient Advocates can help you determine how you may have been exposed to asbestos, find the best treatment options for your case, and afford the expenses that come with a cancer diagnosis.
-Contact us today.
+Our team of Patient Advocates can help you determine how you may have been exposed to asbestos, find the best treatment options, and pursue compensation for your medical expenses.

 Asbestos Guide